5 advantages of individual health insurance

-In this article, we'll cover the top five advantages of individual health insurance that apply to employers and employees.
+In this article, we’ll go over the top five advantages of individual health insurance for employers and their teams.

 Why provide health benefits?